chrismedrela/django-workshop/docs/recipes_views_templates.rst

 First we define the URLs that are used for calling the different views.
 For now, we want to create two URLs.
-Jump to the file :file:`urls.py` and add at the end of ``urlpatterns`` the following two lines:
+Jump to the file :file:`urls.py` and add at the end of ``urlpatterns`` the following three lines:

 .. literalinclude:: ../src/cookbook/cookbook/urls.py
     :linenos:
-    :emphasize-lines: 12-13
+    :emphasize-lines: 6, 10-11

 ..  note::